triosdirkvos/trimax/README.md

 The purpose of TRImax is to deliver basic functionality when buildig a new, responsive website where content management is based on Markdown.

-The structure of files is based on three parts : Model, View, Controller.
+The structure of files is based on three parts : Model, View, Controller, see also  [Wikipedia](http://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller).

 ![image](http://upload.wikimedia.org/wikipedia/commons/b/b5/ModelViewControllerDiagram2.svg)